 * Aeronautics Defense Systems of Israel has developed a drone version of the DA42 named the "Dominator 2", with a faired-over canopy and drone avionics systems, including an EO turret under the nose.
 Other payloads of up to 300 kilograms (660 pounds) are possible.
 Mission endurance is up to 28 hours.

-The Chinese defense electronics firm CETC plans to introduce special-mission aircraft based on the MPP Guardian platform in 2016.
-CETC will offer Guardians with kit as per customer requirement, with at least four basic configurations:
+The Chinese defense electronics firm CETC builds the DA42 under license.
+The company offers Guardians with kit as per customer requirement, with at least four basic configurations:

-CETC will produce the AE300 engines for the DA42s under license in China.BACK_TO_TOP
+CETC produces the AE300 engines for the DA42s under license in China.BACK_TO_TOP

 * As a footnote, in 2003 Diamond Aircraft announced that development had begun on a "very light jet (VLJ)" -- essentially a small business jet -- to be named the "Diamond D-Jet", with most of the work conducted at the Ontario facility.
 The effort was publicly announced in 2003, with initial flight on 18 April 2006.